 Where to find Fall colors in Dallas

 If you are looking for Fall colors in Dallas — Japanese maples at the Dallas Arboretum in East Dallas is where you can find them.
 Some spots around the White Rock lake has some fall colors as well but the colors are not as intense.
 The two-acre Nancy Rutchik Red Maple Rill has a fabulous collection of over 80 varieties of signature Japanese Maples planted along the stream.
 A large weeping Japanese maple, nearly 100 years old, anchors the center of the garden.
 The Arboretum has a fun pumpkin patch and other fall themed flowers.
-Couple of years ago they hosted a show by Seattle Glass artist Dale Chihuly, when elements of glass art mixed with nature to create a kaleidoscope of fall colors.
+A couple of years ago they hosted a show by Seattle Glass artist Dale Chihuly, when elements of glass art mixed with nature to create a kaleidoscope of fall colors.

 Where to find Fall colors in Fort Worth